Teyras/MT/text/chapters/240_scheduling_evaluation.md

 generated to ensure the robustness of our experiment.
 The job processing times are sampled from a normal distribution with a mean ($\mu$) and standard deviation ($\sigma$) based on historical data from ReCodEx, which are depicted in Figure \ref{processing-time-histograms}.
+Description of the runtime environments can be found in ReCodEx documentation[@ReCodExRuntimes] (it is worth noting that the `python` environment is used both for short programs in programming basics courses and for machine learning assignments that take several minutes to run).
 No rigorous tests for goodness of fit of a normal distribution on actual job processing times have been performed.

 Throughout the experiment, we use the following job types: